sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 + `api.js`: Handles API calls to iNaturalist and local data fetching.
 + `preloader.js`: Manages preloading of images and data.
-+ `setManager.js`: Manages taxon sets and their selection.
++ `pairManager.js`: Manages taxon pairs and their selection.
 + `taxonomyHierarchy.js`: class with hierarchy of game's taxonomic content

 ### Utilities and Helpers